weissman-lab/frailtyclassifier/README.md

-# Usage
+# Frailty Classifier

+## Data extraction and processing

+All data were extracted from electronic health records of patients of University of Pennsylvania health system, and as such cannot be shared.
+Code used to extract and process the data can be found in `./data_pulling_cleaning`.

 ## Note ingestion

+Clinical notes were uploaded to a secure [webanno](https://webanno.github.io/webanno/) server.
 To create data from curated webanno projects, use `shell_scripts/ingest.sh`.
 Modify that script to point to whichever webanno zip by modifying the target of the grep statement, and ensure that the environment variables for the embeddings and the output directory are as intended.
-Unless something changes (this was written 19 March 2021), those should be
+These are:

 ```
 embeddings=./data/w2v_oa_all_300d.bin